 The Governors review the reserves levels of the Academy annually.
 This review encompasses the nature of income and expenditure together with the need to match income with commitments and the nature of the reserves.
-The Governors have taken the decision that the appropriate level of free reserves should be available to be equivalent to one month's gross salary expenditure which is currently £64,683.
+The Governors have taken the decision that the appropriate level of free reserves should be available to be equivalent to one month's gross salary expenditure which is currently £68,377.
 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a buffer to deal with in expected emergencies such as urgent maintenance and repairs.
 The level of free reserves is £311,420.

-It is planned to use reserves for planned expenditure for the following areas:
+It is planned to use reserves for expenditure for the following areas;

-- New toilets that meet the health and safety requirements of a school site-requiring new toilet bases/areas in 3 distinct areas.
-This is a requirement for the classroom areas and the staffing adult areas - Boiler replacement - Playground facilities for the condemned key stage 1 playground. - ICT expenditure due to the need for additional on-site ICT hardware and resources - Plans for the Academy and roof replacement are contingent within the Academy's 3 year development plan.
-Due to the pressures and restrictions of Covid-19 this academic year the Trustees will be revising the development plan to extend key targets and milestones due to the restrictions faced by the Academy during the national lockdowns for Covid-19.
-The Governors based the initial work on ensuring that the Academy was Covid Compliant, as per the Academy's Covid Plan-available on the School website for viewing.
-As the Academy remained open for trading during the pandemic time milestones for classroom, curriculum and site have been altered to reflect the time constraints dealt with this academic year.
+- New toilets that meet the health and safety requirements of a school site.
+This requires new toilet bases/areas in 3 distinct areas of the School.
+This is a requirement for both the classroom areas and the staffing adult areas - Boiler replacement - Playground facilities. - ICT expenditure due to the need for additional on-site ICT hardware and resources - Plans for the Academy and roof replacement are continigent within the School's.
+Due to the pressures and restrictions of Covid 19 this academic year the Trustees will be revising the development plan to extend key targets and milestones.
+The Trustees based the intial work on ensuring that the School was Covid Compliant, As the School remained open for teaching during the pandemic milestones for classroom, curriculum and site have been altered to reflect the time constraints dealt with this academic year.